 Agriculture in Ohio is a major industry.
-One in seven Ohioans are employed in the food and agriculture industry which contributes over $98 billion to the state's economic growth.
-Ohio's top commodities include: soybeans, corn, wheat, tomatoes, cucumbers, grapes, Swiss cheese and egg production.
+One in eight Ohioans are employed in the food and agriculture industry which contributes over $124 billion to the state's economic growth.
+Ohio's top commodities include: soybeans, corn, tomatoes, swiss cheese and egg production.

 This guidebook simplifies information on the types of farm loans available; how to apply for a guaranteed loan, direct loan, or land contract guarantee; what you can expect once you submit your application; and most importantly, your rights and responsibilities as an FSA customer.